US STOCKS-S&P 500 rebounds on tech boost; weekly jobless claims rise

 By Ankika Biswas and Johann M Cherian

-Dec 8 (Reuters) - The S&P 500 gained ground on Thursday, lifted by technology and energy shares, while a rise in weekly jobless claims suggested the labor market was slowing down.
+Dec 8 (Reuters) - The S&P 500 index gained ground on Thursday, boosted by technology shares, while a rise in weekly jobless claims suggested the labor market was slowing down.

 However, investors drew some comfort on Thursday after data showed the number of Americans filing claims for jobless benefits increased moderately last week, while unemployment rolls hit a 10-month high toward the end of November.